fluxcd/notification-controller/docs/spec/v1beta2/receivers.md

 controller needs to fetch information about the resource.
 This endpoint may be protected with a token, but this does not defend against a situation where a legitimate webhook caller starts sending large amounts of requests, or the token is somehow leaked.
-This may result in unwanted consequences for the controller, as it may get rate limited by the Kubernetes API, degrading its functionality.
+This may result in the controller, as it may get rate limited by the Kubernetes API, degrading its functionality.

 It is therefore a good idea to set rate limits on the Ingress which exposes the Kubernetes Service.
 If you are using ingress-nginx, this can be done by